-Will a voluntary termination of my PCP or HP affect my credit rating?
+Will a voluntary termination affect my credit rating?

 One of the myths about voluntary termination is that it is detrimental to your credit rating or credit score.
 This is not true.
 You are simply exercising your legal right to terminate your agreement.
 Your credit rating will not be affected.

-The finance company whose agreement you have just cancelled, however, may well decline any further finance applications.
+However, the finance company (and any associated or sister companies) whose agreement you have just cancelled may well decline any further finance applications.
 Obviously, their records will contain the details of your voluntary termination, so they are less likely to loan you money for another car.
+This will very much depend on the circumstances, and there are plenty of people who have terminated their agreement only to start a new contract with the same finance company.

 Can I be charged for excess mileage?

-Excess mileage is the major point of contention for voluntary termination of PCP agreements (see our comments section below).
+Excess mileage is the major point of contention for voluntary termination of PCP agreements.
 It’s important because a used car’s value is directly linked to its mileage.

 Your monthly payments and final balloon (GFV) are determined by the car’s mileage.
 So a voluntary termination of a PCP on a car with higher-than-expected mileage means the finance company loses even more money.